 “This was when we started tracing the family,” explains Etienne, Welfare Consultant.
 The language barrier had made it difficult for the social worker on Pauline’s case.
 Etienne, being from DRC himself, speaks French and Lingala, and was able to step in.

 Through speaking to Pauline’s family back home, it was discovered that her sister had not moved to Durban at all – she was still in Cape Town, living in the same house.
 “She was rejected by her sister.”

 Sadly, this is something that the Welfare Team has come across many times before – where the family members in South Africa reject the person in need of care.
 “We have a lot of clients who are in the hospital.
 There are so many clients in the same situations with no proper exit strategies.
-Sometimes they will just dump them outside the offices here without saying anything, “ says Jane, Welfare Manager.
+Sometimes they [the social workers] will just dump them outside the offices here without saying anything, “ says Jane, Welfare Manager.

 Although Pauline’s sister did not want to help, her family in DRC were gravely concerned and wanted her home as soon as possible.
 To ensure Pauline’s safe arrival home, the Welfare Team took on the task of securing her travel documents, facilitating the process with the embassies and preparing her family for her arrival.
 This work took months.

 It was decided that another sister would come meet Pauline in South Africa and take her home, but unfortunately the costs were too high for the family and Pauline had to travel alone – fortunately she was still feeling stable.
 Etienne worked in a hospital in the DRC – his experience proved vital in this case, as he was able to contact hospitals in Pauline’s home city.
 He could confidently make sure that she would be able to get the correct medication she needs.